programminghistorian/ph-submissions/lessons/correspondence-analysis-in-R.md

 Correspondence analysis (CA), also called "multi-dimensional scaling" or "bivariate network analysis" lets you observe the inter-relationship of two groups in a two-way graph plot.
 For example, it was famously used by French sociologist Pierre Bourdieu to show how social categories like occupation influence political opinion.[^leroux] It is especially powerful as a tool for finding patterns in large datasets.

 CA works on any kind of categorical data (datasets that have been grouped into categories).
-For example, if you wanted to understand the role that international free trade agreements had on the interconnection of G8 nations, you could create a table for countries and the free trade relationships they held at a particular time.

 Let's start with a simple example.
+If you wanted to understand the role that international free trade agreements had on the interconnection of G8 nations, you could create a table for countries and the free trade relationships they held at a particular time.

-A small selection of trade agreements including the European Economic Area (EEA), Canada-EU Trade Agreement (CETA), North American Free Trade Agreement (NAFTA), Trans Pacific Partnership (TPP) and the Association of Southeast Asian Nations (ASEAN) corresponds to G8 countries.
+A small selection of trade agreements (in Blue) including the European Economic Area (EEA), Canada-EU Trade Agreement (CETA), North American Free Trade Agreement (NAFTA), Trans Pacific Partnership (TPP) and the Association of Southeast Asian Nations (ASEAN) corresponds to G8 countries.
 Looking at the countries (in Red), they line up geographically with pacific-oriented countries on the right, European countries on the left and North American countries in the centre.
 Canada and the U.S., as predicted, are together.
-Germany, Italy, France and the U.K. all belong to the same two agreements (CETA \& EEA) so they all fall on the exact same point.
+Germany, Italy, France and the U.K. all belong to the same two agreements (CETA & EEA) so they all fall on the exact same point.

 {% include figure.html caption="Correspondence analysis of selected G8 Countries and their trade agreements" filename="trade.png" %}

 On the other hand, while Russia and the U.S. are somewhat close on the horizontal axis, they are on opposite poles of the vertical axis.
 The technical reason for this is that Russia only shares a trade agreement with one other country (Japan), and the US with two (Japan and Canada).
 In a CA graph, units with few relationships will find themselves on the outskirts, while those with many relationships will be closer to the centre.
 The relative connection or lack of connection of a datapoint is quantified as *inertia* in CA. Relative lack of connection produces higher inertia.

 A more substantial point about Russia and the US is that Russia is a Pacific country that does not belong to the TPP.
-Observing this relationship a historian may wonder if this occurs because of a strained trade relationship between Russia and the US compared to other G8 countries[^trade].
+Observing this relationship a historian may wonder if this occurs because of a strained trade relationship between Russia and the US compared to other G8 countries or general attitudes toward trade agreements for these countries.[^trade]

 With more data CA can uncover more subtle distinctions among groups within a particular category.
 In this tutorial, we will look at Canadian political life -- in particular, how political representatives are organized into committees from government to government.
-Similar to trade agreements, we would expect representatives belonging to the same committee to be closer together.
-Further, representatives that belong to only one committee will be find themselves on the outskirts of the graph.
+Similar to trade agreements, we would expect committees that have similar members to be closer together.
+Further, committees that have few representatives in common will be find themselves on the outskirts of the graph.

 ## Canadian Parliamentary Committees